aiman-sheikh98/swift-cab-booking-app/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/4a11d98a-9829-448b-89b3-d2c034220340) and click on Share -> Publish.
+Simply open copy the link  and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my  project?

 Yes, you can!